tildeclub/site/wiki/source/emacs.md

 Emacs in tilde.club
 ===================

-[Emacs](https://www.gnu.org/software/emacs/) is a text-editor that is very capable, but also can be very confusing to new users, so here's a basic guide to working with Emacs.
+[Emacs](https://www.gnu.org/software/emacs/) is a text-editor that is very capable, but also can be confusing to new users, so here's a basic guide to working with Emacs.

 Opening Emacs
 -------------